alexch/siesta/README.md

 Examples:

 /foo --
-    "foo" is a unitary resource since it's at root level
+    "foo" is a unique resource since it's at root level

 /dog/123/name --
     "dog" is unitary since it represents the set of all dogs (many dogs, but only one set).
     "name" is a subresource since there's only one name per dog.
-    "dog/123" is an indexed resource
+    "dog/123" is a member resource

 All names are singular.
 (For collections, we may want to optionally allow plurals to work as well as the singular form.)